MoustafaAnas/MansOpenSource/README.md

 This is a sample Readme file for our Tourist guide project.

 ## Description
 Videocalls to answer about travel questions, made by locals.
-If I want to go and visit spain I can pay a time token (i.e. 19$ for 1 hour) and chat with an spanian asking questions about Barcelona, Madrid, daily habits, etc...
+If I want to go and visit spain I can pay a time token (i.e. 19$ for 1 hour) and chat with an spanish asking questions about Barcelona, Madrid, daily habits, etc...

 ### PROs
 *MVP can start on Google Hangout with low tech involved